Graph Edits for Counterfactual Explanations: A comparative study: Experiments

-Moving to the second row, GNN methods align due to their adeptness in integrating both structural and semantic information.
-Despite the kernel-retrieved result having a more similar structure, GNN methods successfully discern and retrieve an image featuring a cat on furniture, surpassing a mere depiction of a bed: the knowledge-based semantics allow the information of the WordNet hierarchy \textit{bed-isA-furniture} and \textit{chair-isA-furniture} to drive counterfactual retrieval.
-In terms of human perception, counterfactuals depicting a "bedroom" (query) and a "living room" instance (GNN-based retrievals) respect the change of class label ("bedroom"$\rightarrow$"living room") with minimally altering semantics ("pillow" and "cat" semantics are preserved), allowing effortless high-level interpretability.
+In the case of VG-DENSE, multiple instances exhibit concordance among models, owing to its dense interconnections and the inherent ability of all models to recognize matching structures.
+The 1st row demonstrates unanimous agreement, as the obtained scene graph essentially forms a subgraph of the query.
+A human could also agree on the semantic closeness between counterfactual instances: Semantics such as ``table'', ``cup'', ``phone'' are preserved, while the kitchen-related ``cake'' and ``newspaper'' should be edited to allow workstation-related semantics, such as ``laptop''.
+Moving to the 2nd row, GNN methods align; successfully integrating structural and semantic information.
+Despite the kernel-retrieved result having a more similar structure, GNN methods successfully discern and retrieve an image featuring a cat on furniture, surpassing a mere depiction of a bed.
+In terms of human perception, counterfactuals depicting a ``bedroom'' (query) and a ``living room'' instance (GNN-based retrievals) respect the change of class label (``bedroom''$\rightarrow$``living room'') with minimally altering semantics (``pillow'' and ``cat'' semantics are preserved), allowing effortless high-level interpretability.
+Conversely, in the 3rd row with a widespread disagreement, the merits of the supervised GNN network become evident.
+The unsupervised GAE captures an image resembling the query with a teddy bear wearing a bow but overlooks the presence of a dog.
+In contrast, the supervised GNN, having more accurately approximated GED, retrieves an image centered on a dog and a different type of toy.
+Interestingly, the kernel fails and retrieves an image of a train, emphasizing that a sole focus on structure (star subgraph) is insufficient.